Tier 1 network: History

-The original Internet backbone was the ARPANET when it provided the routing between most participating networks.
+The original Internet backbone was the ARPANET when provided the routing between most participating networks.
 The development of the British JANET (1984) and U.S. NSFNET (1985) infrastructure programs to serve their nations' higher education communities, regardless of discipline, resulted in the NSFNet backbone by 1989.
 The Internet could be defined as the collection of all networks connected and able to interchange Internet Protocol datagrams with this backbone.
 Such was the weight of the NSFNET program and its funding ($200 million from 1986 to 1995)—and the quality of the protocols themselves—that by 1990, when the ARPANET itself was finally decommissioned, TCP/IP had supplanted or marginalized most other wide-area computer network protocols worldwide.

 When the Internet was opened to the commercial markets, multiple for-profit Internet backbone and access providers emerged.
 The network routing architecture then became decentralized and this meant a need for exterior routing protocols: in particular, the Border Gateway Protocol emerged.
 New Tier 1 ISPs and their peering agreements supplanted the government-sponsored NSFNet, that program being officially terminated on April 30, 1995.
 The NSFnet-supplied regional networks then sought to buy national-scale Internet connectivity from these now-numerous private long-haul networks.